ros-controls/ros2_control/hardware_interface/doc/writing_new_hardware_interface.rst

    2. Usually, the plugin name is defined by the package (namespace) and the class name, e.g., ``<my_hardware_interface_package>/<RobotHardwareInterfaceName>``.
       This name defines the hardware interface's type when the resource manager searches for it.
-      The other two parameters have to correspond to the definition done in macro at the bottom of the ``<robot_hardware_interface_name>.cpp`` file.
+      The other two parameters have to correspond to the definition done in the macro at the bottom of the ``<robot_hardware_interface_name>.cpp`` file.

-6. **Writing simple test to check if the controller can be found and loaded**
+6. **Writing a simple test to check if the controller can be found and loaded**

    1. Create the folder ``test`` in your package, if it does not exist already, and add a file named ``test_load_<robot_hardware_interface_name>.cpp``.